-Stay ahead of the curve with our latest articles and deep dives into AI technology and strategy.
+Stay ahead of the curve with our latest articles and technical analyses of AI technology and strategy.
 For more frequent analysis, subscribe to our Analytics Musings Substack.

 Every agent action is a tool call.
 Nothing happens outside of tools.
 This design choice made 15 days of autonomous behavior fully auditable.
 Enterprise agentic systems need the same principle.